No! It’s not another Mobile App Vs. Mobile Site debate.

-Apps can provide contextual information (such as location & geo-fencing) that open the door to identify highly sought out “customer triggers” (needs).
+Mobile apps can provide contextual information (such as location and geo-fencing) that open the door to identify highly sought out “customer triggers” (needs).
 A well-constructed app lays a foundation for providing your consumers with an integrated experience – which helps you pinpoint their needs/desires and better serve them through your app.
 If you are an eCommerce business, this could well mean a lot more sales.

 Now that you know your customer’s needs- apps also help you engage customers pointedly.
 Imagine this real-life scenario: As a museum member/visitor drives by close to a museum, he/she will get a quick reminder about events/parking.
 Always being connected, having access to your customer’s location, and the ability to influence choices in real time is huge!
 Your products and services could be offered strategically at a specific time and place.
 Where else do you have that ability?

 - 5. Data Collection

 Yes, you have sales-funnel at play even when you know your customer’s intent.
 But apps give you an unprecedented ability to collect customer data methodically and responsibly.
 Such data repositories will soon become a line item on your financial balance sheets as assets that can create sustained competitive advantages.
 Such granular and timely collection of customer data is not possible with a mobile website.